-(iii) A Where the data sourced from MSCI is used as the raw data, adjusting the provisional ESG score for issuer based on the public information that has not yet been taken into account by MSCI. djusting the provisional ESG score based on the result of Investment Manager's engagement with ne company management of the issuer (e.g., if the company management commits to actively ddress certain ESG materiality as a result of the Investment Manager's engagement activities, the (iv) A m in b q th Investment Manager will override the scores for the relevant ESG materiality upwards).
-In general, MSCI sets the ESG materiality weights at the GICS Sub-Industry level (8-digit) based on each industry's relative external inpact and the time horizon associated with each risk.
-However, there are cases where the ESG materiality and their weights allocated at the industry level do not fit in with the individual company's usiness model and structure.
-As such, the ESG materiality weights are adjusted based on a ualitative consideration taking into account the individual business model/structure and findings of the direct engagement with the company management of the issuer. nanagement of ESG issues.
-The qualitative evaluation is made through the analysts' research of the suer and engagement with the company management of the issuer.
-SG Scoring Process is applied at the pre-investment stage and the scores are formally reviewed at uarterly. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable - The Sub-Fund does not have any sustainable investment objective. • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+- (ii) Where the data sourced from MSCI is used as the raw data, adjusting the provisional ESG score for an issuer based on the public information that has not yet been taken into account by MSCI. - (iii) Adjusting the provisional ESG score based on the result of Investment Manager's engagement with the company management of the issuer (e.g., if the company management commits to actively address certain ESG materiality as a result of the Investment Manager's engagement activities, the Investment Manager will override the scores for the relevant ESG materiality upwards). - (iv) Adjusting the allocation of weights per ESG materiality set by MSCI.
+In general, MSCI sets the ESG materiality weights at the GICS Sub-Industry level (8-digit) based on each industry's relative external impact and the time horizon associated with each risk.
+However, there are cases where the ESG materiality and their weights allocated at the industry level do not fit in with the individual company's business model and structure.
+As such, the ESG materiality weights are adjusted based on a qualitative consideration taking into account the individual business model/structure and findings of the direct engagement with the company management of the issuer. - (v) Making reasonable adjustment to the provisional ESG score based on the qualitative evaluation of management of ESG issues.
+The qualitative evaluation is made through the analysts' research of the issuer and engagement with the company management of the issuer.

+The ESG Scoring Process is applied at the pre-investment stage and the scores are formally reviewed at least quarterly.

+What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

 Not applicable - The Sub-Fund does not have any sustainable investment objective.

+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

+Not applicable - The Sub-Fund does not have any sustainable investment objective.

 How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable.

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details: Not applicable.
+Details: